-When calling OFS and talking with Partner Relations representative, please use your agency name and agency number.
+When calling OFS and talking with Agency Relations representative, please use your agency name and agency number.

-Question: What should I do if my store pick-up day is on a holiday and I can't go?
-Answer: Call OFS prior to the holiday or holiday weekend so arrangements can be made.
+Question: What should I do if my store pic-up day is on a holiday or I just cannot go during my regularly assigned time?